FredKSchott/snowpack/www/_template/guides/svelte.md

           Learn Svelte
 ```

-TODO: IMAGE
+Image: Site showing the new logo

-Svelte components are styled within the component in a `<style>` tag.
-Add this code to the top of `App.svelte`
+With Svelte, CSS is included in your `.svelte` component and you'll add it there.
+Add this code to the top of `App.svelte` between the `<style>` tags:

-> Fred: where do I add this again?
-Having the empty
-> `<style>` tag in the original example makes this more clear.

 ```css
 <style>